John Hillerman: Early life and career

 Hillerman was born in Denison, Texas, the son of Christopher Benedict Hillerman, a gas station owner, and Lenora Joan (née Medlinger).
 He was the middle child with two sisters.
 His father was the grandson of immigrants from Germany and Holland, and his mother the daughter of immigrants from Austria and Germany.
+He was a first cousin once removed of author Tony Hillerman.
 Hillerman developed an interest in opera at the age of ten, and traveled to Dallas to watch Metropolitan Opera productions.
 He attended St. Xavier's Academy, and after graduation, he attended the University of Texas at Austin for three years, majoring in journalism.

-Hillerman served four years in the United States Air Force (1953-1957), working in maintenance in a B-36 wing of the Strategic Air Command, and achieving the rank of Staff Sergeant.
+Hillerman served four years in the United States Air Force (1953–1957), working in maintenance in a B-36 wing of the Strategic Air Command, and achieving the rank of Staff Sergeant.
 He became interested in acting after working with a theatrical group in Fort Worth during his service: "I was bored with barracks life.
 I got into [acting] to meet people in town.
 A light went on."
 After his 1957 discharge, he moved to New York City to study at the American Theatre Wing, and performed in professional theater for the next twelve years, in productions such as Henry IV, Part 2 and The Great God Brown.
 Despite over 100 stage roles, Hillerman was unable to make a living as a stage actor, and he moved to Hollywood in 1969.

 Career

 Film

 Hillerman made his film debut in They Call Me Mister Tibbs!
 (1970) in an uncredited role as a reporter.
-Director Peter Bogdanovich, with whom Hillerman had previously worked during his stage career, cast Hillerman in his films The Last Picture Show, What's Up, Doc?, and Paper Moon.
+Director Peter Bogdanovich, with whom Hillerman had previously worked during his stage career, cast Hillerman in his films The Last Picture Show; What's Up, Doc?; and Paper Moon.
 Hillerman worked steadily thereafter in motion pictures and television through the 1970s, including notable supporting roles in the 1974 films Chinatown and Blazing Saddles.
-After being cast in Magnum, P.I., he shot only four additional pictures between 1980 and 1996, with his final film performance coming in A Very Brady Sequel.
+After being cast in Magnum, P.I., he appeared in four further films between 1980 and 1996, with his final film performance coming in A Very Brady Sequel.